mayank-git-hub/Text-Recognition/README.md

 ## Pretrained Model

-	* Request access to a pretrained model - https://drive.google.com/open?id=1kKyZ5DKNPUTGlK4lBZH862ZjcTApneuM
+Request access to a pretrained model - Write a mail to mayankkumarsingh@autonise.com stating your affiliations and purpose for using the model.

 ## Additional details, discussions, etc. ToDo